 The following article was written for the "Golden Memories ...
 A 50 Year Reunion Celebration" September 2014.
-We'll keep this in place as a reminder why we all need to attend every future reunion for our Class of 1964.
-Please return here and read this often between our reunions ...
+We've kept this in place as a reminder why we all need to attend every reunion.
+Hopefully you'll return here and read this often ...

 In 1964, our graduating class at Rapid City High School was one of the largest in the Midwest.
 Despite our class size, we were a band of brothers and sisters.
 We fought and argued together; laughed and cried together; worked and studied together.
 Our “Golden Memories ...
 A 50 Year Reunion Celebration" Sept.
 19-21, 2014, is an opportunity to look back at those days, reconnecting with long-lost friends and sharing highlights of the journey along the way.
 If you haven’t already decided to attend, here are 7 reasons why you should!

 Old friends have a memory of the same events, the same mode of thinking.
 As Ralph Waldo Emerson said, “It is one of the blessings of old friends that you can afford to be stupid with them.”
 You can’t make old friends.
 Reconnecting with long-lost comrades can be inspirational – and great therapy.

 There’s a reason why older classmates attend their class reunions.
 They know that people are precious – especially old friends whom you haven’t seen for half a century.
 Recent graduates don’t come to reunions because they haven’t figured it out yet.
 They think they have forever to renew old friendships.
 They have no idea that, later, 50 years will seem like weeks.
 In retrospect, the only things that matter are faith, family and friends.

 3) Life is short -